Paraclete

 When Jesus refers to the Holy Spirit as the Paraclete, there are two possible meanings.
 First, Jesus could be referring to someone called beside us, possibly as a helper.
 More likely, however, especially in light of the Evangelist John’s tendency to use legalistic language, the legal context is intended.
 If so, who do you think might be prosecuting us?
 How is it that the Holy Spirit defends us?
 What can we do to help the defense build a strong case on our behalf?

-related topics: Advocate; holy; inspiration; spirit; dove; Trinity
+related topics: Advocateholy; inspiration; spirit; dove; Trinity

-you also may like our study of Scripture & the Rosary (digital only)
+yyou also may like our two-part study of the psalms

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.